oneetnwt/booking-system/README.md

   3. Enable Google+ API
   4. Go to Credentials > Create Credentials > OAuth 2.0 Client IDs
   5. Set application type as 'Web application'
-  6. Add authorized redirect URIs (include http://localhost:8000/google-auth/google-callback.php)
+  6. Add authorized redirect URIs (include http://localhost:8000/google/callback)
   7. Copy Client ID and Secret to your .env file

+  **Architecture Note:** This application uses a modern MVC architecture with a central router at `public/index.php`.
+The Google authentication flow works as follows:
+  - Login button directs users to `/google/login` route (handled by GoogleAuthController::login)
+  - After authentication with Google, users are redirected back to `/google/callback` (handled by GoogleAuthController::callback)
+  - The callback controller verifies the user and creates a JWT token for session management

 ### Step 8: Run the Application